JoeMaherZonal/clothing-retailer/README.md

 ### How I developed the solution

-I initially started by planning the models I wanted to impliment, writing the tests for them and getting them to pass by building the models.
-Once I did this I began building the react comopnents and a skeleton layout.
+I initially started by planning the models I wanted to implement, writing the tests for them and getting them to pass by building the models.
+Once I did this I began building the react components and a skeleton layout.

 I decided to use react to build my frontend as it is a technology I'm currently learning to use and this project really helped my understanding of it.
 Being new to the technology I found myself trying different approaches to the solution which meant my models changed during the course of development and my tests needed updating.